 For EthnoPhysics, smoothly continuous motion is therefore presumed to be a macroscopic approximation.
 We are cautious about using calculus because the logical foundations of both differential and integral calculus are proven using assumptions about continuity.
 So EthnoPhysics does not require calculus.
 Instead calculations are designed to be implemented on digital computers, in a finite number of discrete steps.

-For EthnoPhysics, the quantities , and are finite increments of displacement.
+For EthnoPhysics, the displacements and are finite increments of position.
 They are not infinitesimal.
-So we can just add them together in sums like other numbers.
-The abscissa of event is defined by
+So we can just add them together in sums like other finite numbers.
+Thus the -coordinate or abscissa of event is defined by

 where is arbitrary and often set to zero.
-The ordinate is defined as
+The -coordinate or ordinate is defined as

-And the -cooordinate or applicate of event is
+And the -coordinate or applicate of event is

 The hypothesis of spatial isotropy is a presumption that almost all of the particles in a description have phase symmetry, and also charge symmetry along both the magnetic and electric axes.
 This condition is easily satisfied for protons, electrons and hydrogen atoms.

-The hypothesis is useful because it implies that even if the phase , the magnetic polarity , or the electric polarity , get mixed-up and change sign, the overall description of a particle remains unaffected.
-And if almost all particles share these symmetries, then we can greatly simplify analysis by usually ignoring , and .
-These quantities determine the spatial orientation.
-Disregarding them implies that any one direction is just about the same as another.
-That is why it is called a hypothesis of spatial isotropy
+The hypothesis is useful because it implies that even if the phase the magnetic polarity or the electric polarity get mixed-up and change sign, the overall description of a particle remains unaffected.
+And if almost all particles share these symmetries, then we can greatly simplify analysis by usually ignoring and These quantities determine the spatial orientation.
+Disregarding them implies that any specific direction is just about the same as another.
+That is why it is called a hypothesis of spatial isotropy.

-Sensory interpretation: The phase can be explained as a representation of black and white perceptions, the magnetic polarity depends on red and green sensations, and the electric polarity is defined from blue and yellow perceptions.
+Sensory interpretation: The phase can be explained as a representation of black and white sensations, the magnetic polarity depends on red and green perceptions, and the electric polarity is defined from blue and yellow impressions.
 So exercising this hypothesis, and setting aside further consideration of these explanations, is a way of objectifying a description.
 We stop paying attention to if an event looks black, or white, or red, or yellow, or any other color.
 Moreover interpreting the phase as some time-of-day becomes irrelevant.
 The assumption of spatial isotropy is an important way for descriptions to transcend these sensory details.

 Under some circumstances the hypothesis may replace our earlier use of reference sensations.
-Indeed, here is a quick look at a plan for systematically glossing-over visual sensations to obtain the necessary conditions for spatial isotropy.
+Indeed, here is a quick look at a three-step plan for systematically glossing over visual perceptions to obtain the necessary conditions for spatial isotropy.

 First, Take a Different Viewpoint

-As a first step to isotropy, the descriptive framework is changed from quark space to a Euclidean space that has a Cartesian coordinate system.
+As a first step to isotropy, the descriptive framework is changed from quark space to an ordinary space with a Cartesian coordinate system.
 Then by definition the electric and magnetic axes will automatically revolve around the polar axis of any particle as it moves.
 In the Cartesian view, particles are rotating.
 The four quark coefficients that describe the distribution of rotating quarks and are then used to define four atomic quantum numbers and that describe angular momentum.
+Explicit descriptions of colors like black, white or grey, are then dropped.

 Second, Objectify Visual Details

 The final step to obtaining isotropic space is to make some new conventions.
-The direction of the and -axes cease to be specified by using colors.
-The axes are still relevant, but their directions are now established by conventional landmarks like mountains and obelisks.
-Likewise, electric and magnetic polarities are no longer defined by color.
-They are conceptually retained, but their signs are set by new conventions such as alignment with the Earth’s magnetic field, or perhaps details about the construction of a battery.
+The direction of the and -axes cease to be defined by specific colors.
+The axes are still relevant, but their directions are now established by complex visual experiences like seeing mountains, obelisks and benchmarks.
+Likewise, electric and magnetic polarities are no longer set by color.
+They are conceptually retained, but their signs are established by new conventions such as alignment with the Earth’s magnetic field, or perhaps details about the construction of a battery.

 Thus, with a fresh Cartesian point-of-view and some updated conventions, descriptions can methodically gloss-over color.
 Discussion becomes more objective and scientific.
-And the hypothesis of spatial isotropy becomes valid.
+And the hypothesis of spatial isotropy becomes valid.2Glossing color also has another important consequence.
+As chromatic distinctions lose physical relevance, they can be used to convey other meanings.
+For example, in the laboratory red plastic insulation on a wire often means that it is connected to a positive electrode.
+But this meaning is obtained by convention, not from the quark content of electrodes or plastic.
+Instead, the ‘color of the atoms’ in the plastic insulation is explained by the red color of the photons they emit.
 But we are left with a reduced cast of particles.
 In three-dimensional isotropic space, mechanics is mostly about atoms, photons and their composites.
-There are also some roles for protons and electrons.
-But seeds, quarks, other nuclear particles and field quanta are not usually given space-time descriptions.
+There are also some important two-dimensional roles for protons and electrons.
+But seeds, quarks and field quanta are not usually given space-time descriptions.

 We can adapt the definition of time to make an example of a one-dimensional space.
 Recall that the ground-state model of the electron divided quarks into two groups that were distinguished from each other only by their relationship with the frame of reference.
 The sensory interpretation of this distinction was that the frame provided a backdrop that was dark for some quarks, and bright for others.